-Historically, Medicare has limited the amount of physical, occupational and speech therapy a beneficiary could receive in a given year.
-In some years, Congress created an exceptions process that allowed individuals to access therapy above the cap if the services were deemed medically necessary, but this process needed to be renewed by lawmakers every few years, creating uncertainty and the potential for coverage denials.
+In the past, Medicare has limited the amount of physical, occupational and speech therapy a person could receive in a given year.
+In some years, there was an exceptions process that allowed individuals to access therapy above the limit if the services were deemed medically necessary.
+This process needs to be renewed by lawmakers every few years, creating uncertainty and the possibility that therapy will not be covered.

 How to Find Your Expert Physical Therapist for Parkinson’s Disease

 It is important to find a physical therapist who has specialty training and experience working with PD.
 You may find experienced physical therapists working in hospital outpatient departments, home health agencies, nursing homes or within the community close to your home.
 Ask your neurologist for a referral at your next appointment.

 The Parkinson’s Foundation Helpline at 1-800-4PD-INFO (473-4636) can help you locate an experienced physical therapist near you who is trained to work with people with PD, and provide questions to ask a potential physical therapist to assess their experience.

 Did you know the Parkinson’s Foundation is working to better educate physical therapy students across the country to ensure better PD care for everyone?